moosbewohner/Kobra-S1-Lan-Tunnel/README.md

+## 🙏 Acknowledgements

+Special thanks go to **Jbatonnet** — without him, the core project *Rinkhals* would not exist.
+Without this foundation, accessing the printer would not be possible.

+Another huge thank you goes to **Antiriad**, a *Vanilla Klipper* expert.
+Much of the work in bringing Vanilla Klipper to Anycubic printers would not exist without him.
+I am also very grateful for all the help and support he has provided along the way.

 ⚠️ **Attention:** Development is still in progress.
 The setup and installation instructions are not yet complete and may change.

 important and necessary Github projects!!!